Reposting from SB!

 The punches and kicks didn't hurt all that much, since they mostly impacted my armor.
 Turns out, though, that punching a solid object that doesn't have any weight sends it flying at high speed.
 I thought that going solid again would help me out, but it only made the impact with the wall hurt all the more.

-I really, really, hated losing.
-So basically, fuck Grue.
+really, hated losing.
+So basically,

-What sucked is that underneath Grue's helmet, Brian was a total beefcake.
+What sucked is that underneath Grue's helmet,

 I heard a door open in the warehouse.
 Not the one that leads to the loft staircase, the other one, that leads outside.
 It was Bitch, with two dogs in tow.
 I nodded her way and said, "'Sup."
 She just gave me the side-eye, so I shrugged and headed toward the staircase.
 "Nice dogs.
 Meeting's soon, so I'm headed up."
 Obviously, she grunted back instead of saying anything.